Inside-out cross-covariance for spatial multivariate data: Applications

 We consider a colorectal cancer dataset previously analyzed in \cite{Schurch2020}.
-This dataset was generated using co-detection by indexing (CODEX) technology optimized for formalin-fixed, paraffin-embedded tissue and tissue microarrays, leading to immunofluorescence imaging of the immune tumor microenvironment on 140 tissue regions of 35 advanced-stage colorectal cancer (CRC) patients.
+This dataset was generated using co-detection by indexing (CODEX) technology optimized for formalin-fixed, paraffin-embedded tissue and tissue microarrays, leading to immunofluorescence imaging of the immune TME on 140 tissue regions of 35 advanced-stage colorectal cancer (CRC) patients.
 We restrict our analysis to a single tissue image (spot \textit{55A}) from patient 28, and consider the 18 most common protein markers in this tissue.
 At each spatial location, the data include the intensity of expression of each of the 18 protein markers.
 After log-transforming the data, we obtain an aligned dataset of 18 continuous variables at 2,873 spatial locations, for a total dimension of 51,714.
 Figure \ref{fig:codex} visualizes the dataset.

-We estimate $\phi_j, \nu_j, \tau^2_j$ for all $j$ by fitting \modelname\ using Metropolis-within-Gibbs updates of $\btheta$ as described in Section \ref{sec:response_sampling} (\textit{\modelname\ Full}) as well as the clustering method of Section \ref{sec:qclustering}, fixing the number of clusters at 6 (\textit{\modelname\ Cluster}).
-We validate our approaches by comparing their predictive performance to \lmcs\ (with 6 or 8 factors) and a nonspatial multivariate model.
+We estimate $\phi_j, \nu_j, \tau^2_j$ for all $j$ by fitting \modelname\ using Metropolis-within-Gibbs updates of $\btheta$ as described in Section \ref{sec:response_sampling}.
+In fitting a multivariate spatial model to these data, we seek to understand how the TME organizes spatially, rather than making predictions within the imaged tissue.
+However, a model should demonstrate predictive value exceeding a non-spatial baseline to justify any conclusions about spatial dependence; otherwise, the inferred spatial structure may be attributed to overfitting.
+Therefore, we validate our approaches by comparing their predictive performance to \lmcs\ (with 6 or 8 factors) and a nonspatial multivariate model.
 We use a test set $\calL_{\text{test}}$ of 400 locations which we built by removing 2 randomly selected outcomes from the data at each of the locations in $\calL_{\text{test}}$.
 Therefore, we predict the unobserved part of $\by(\bl)$ at each $\bl \in \calL_{\text{test}}$.
-Table \ref{tab:proteomics_performance} summarizes our findings: \modelname\ outperformed other tested methods in out-of-sample predictions while demonstrating scalability to large data settings.
-In particular, dimension reduction using \modelname\ (the \textit{Cluster} variant) resulted in a three-fold reduction of compute time at no cost of predictive performance.
+Table \ref{tab:proteomics_performance} summarizes our findings: \modelname\ outperformed other methods in out-of-sample predictions.
 Dimension reduction using \lmcs\ resulted in a deterioration of predictive performance that led to worse predictive performance relative to a non-spatial model.
+Our analysis evidences tight co-localization of several protein markers, suggesting this patient's immune system is present and stimulated but locally restrained.
+This TME appears to exhibit micro-regions with both activation and restraint, pointing to spatially heterogeneous immune pressure within the tumor.